Many daredevils are not aware, however, of the risks that lurk along the way.

 Polish cuisine - middle ages

 Polish cuisine is a style of cooking and food preparation originating in or widely popular in Poland.
-Polish cuisine has evolved over the centuries to become very eclectic due to Poland's history.

 The traditional dishes are often demanding in preparation.

 Many Poles allow themselves a generous amount of time to serve and enjoy their festive meals, especially Christmas eve dinner (Wigilia) or Easter breakfast which could take a number of days to prepare in their entirety.Źródło: https://en.wikipedia.org/wiki/Polish_cuisine#History.